Skip to Content

 There are dozens of wineries in the Fredericksburg area, many with sprawling grounds, beautiful cellars, and on-site restaurants (or weekend food trucks).
 On this trip, we opted to revisit two popular ones—Pedernales Cellars and Hilmy Cellars.

-After a quick dinner at Fredericksburg Brewing Company, we headed out to Luckenbach.
+After a quick dinner at Hill & Vine, we headed out to Luckenbach.
 This one-name bar and performance venue in a three-person town was made famous by Willie Nelson and Waylon Jennings in the 1970s.
 Today, Luckenbach, Texas, welcomes musicians just about every day of the year for formal concerts and informal picking circles.

 Listening to music at Luckenbach